kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/module2-day0-template.md

 ### Overview Summary

-In this section will go through the flows involved with PnP and **Brownfield** will be **out of scope** for this module.
+In this section will go through the flows involved with **PnP** only. **Brownfield** will be **out of scope** for this module.
 This will allow us to create successful onboarding of network devices into Cisco Catalyst Center for Greenfield situations.

 This is the lab we will be utilizing.
 Notice the **PnP Target Switch**.
 This is the C9300-1, which is a variant of the 9300 family.
 We will be building a configuration for this device from a sample configuration.